Smith College Museum of Art: History

 The Smith College Museum of Art was first established in 1870, and has been led by many notable directors over the years, including Jere Abbott, Henry-Russell Hitchcock, Charles Percy Parkhurst, and Jessica Nicoll.

 The Brown Fine Arts Center opened in 2003 after a two-year, $35 million building renovation, and now houses the art library, Art Department, as well as the Smith College Museum of Art.
-Designed by the New York-based Polshek Partnership Architects, the 164,000-gross-square-foot (15,236m²) building was created to link the college with its neighboring community.
+Designed by the New York-based Polshek Partnership Architects, the 164,000-gross-square-foot (15,236m2) building was created to link the college with its neighboring community.

-Housed in the Brown Center, the Art Department of Smith College offers art history degrees, frst initiated by President Laurenus Clark Seelye in the 1870s, has evolved to become one of the most respected programs in American undergraduate education.
+Housed in the Brown Center, the Art Department of Smith College offers art history degrees, first initiated by President Laurenus Clark Seelye in the 1870s, has evolved to become one of the most respected programs in American undergraduate education.
 Notable faculty members have included Harriet Boyd Hawes, Oliver Larkin, Charles Rufus Morey, Phyllis Williams Lehmann, and Edgar Wind.
 At the tenth Comité International d'Histoire de l'Art, which took place in Rome in 1912, Smith was one of the only sixty-eight American institutions of higher learning with a professorship in art history.
 The museum is often utilized as a learning space for students, especially those who enroll in art-related courses.